RJH Biosciences Inc.

 • Tailored formulations to free nucleic acids once internalized in cytoplasm.

-The transfection reagents have been optimized for the following cell models and applications:
+The transfection reagents have been optimized for the following cell models and applications.
+For a classification our transfection reagents by cell type, please see Selection Guide.

 Primary Cells